Ron Stallworth: Retirement, public appearances and pop culture

 After the investigation into the Klan closed, Stallworth kept it a secret and told no one about his role in it.
-He transferred to the Utah Department of Public Safety, where he retired in 2005 after working as an investigator for nearly 20 years.
-After retirement he earned a bachelor's degree in criminal justice from Missouri's Columbia College's Salt Lake City Campus in 2007.
+He transferred to the Utah Department of Public Safety, where he worked as an investigator for nearly 20 years.
+His 2024 book The Gangs of Zion: A Black Cop's Crusade in Mormon Country, details his work there combating gang activity and civic negligence.

+After retiring in 2005, Stallworth earned a bachelor's degree in criminal justice from Missouri's Columbia College's Salt Lake City Campus in 2007.

 In January 2006, Stallworth gave an interview to Salt Lake City's Deseret News in which he described his infiltration and investigation of the Klan and later disclosed that the investigation revealed several members were on active duty with the U.S. Armed Forces, including two individuals posted at NORAD (the North American Aerospace Defense Command, which provides aerospace warning, air sovereignty, and protection for Northern America).
 The two members at NORAD were reassigned and Stallworth was told that they were given remote postings, "somewhere like the North Pole or Greenland".

+In popular culture

 In 2014, Stallworth published a book titled Black Klansman about his investigative experience.
-For his source material, he used a casebook that he assembled during the assignment and later kept for himself after it was over.
-The book was taken to QC Entertainment by producer Shaun Redick to make a film based on it called BlacKkKlansman.
+For his source material, he used a casebook he had assembled during the assignment and kept for himself after the investigation.

+Ron's manager, Andy Frances, thought to make the work into a film and got producer Shaun Redick to agree.
+They began work on the Oscar-winning movie BlacKkKlansman.
 Spike Lee signed on as director, co-producer, and co-screenwriter while Jordan Peele signed on as producer.
 Stallworth was represented by manager Andrew Frances of Adwater & Stir.
-The film was released nationwide on August 10, 2018 and in select theaters two weeks earlier, with John David Washington as Stallworth, Adam Driver as white undercover officer Flip Zimmerman, and Topher Grace as David Duke alongside Laura Harrier, Ryan Eggold, Corey Hawkins, Alec Baldwin, and Harry Belafonte.
-BlacKkKlansman won the Grand Prize of the Jury at the Cannes Film Festival and was also nominated for six Academy Awards, winning for Best Adapted Screenplay.
+The film was released nationwide on August 10, 2018, and in select theaters two weeks earlier, with John David Washington as Stallworth, Adam Driver as white undercover officer Flip Zimmerman, and Topher Grace as David Duke alongside Laura Harrier, Ryan Eggold, Corey Hawkins, Alec Baldwin, Jasper Pääkkönen and Harry Belafonte.
+BlacKkKlansman won the Grand Prize of the Jury at the Cannes Film Festival.
+It was also nominated for six Academy Awards and won Best Adapted Screenplay.